smangham/fair-research-software/episodes/03-tools-practices.md

 Following coding conventions and guides for your programming language that is agreed upon by the community and other programmers are important practices to ensure that others find it easy to read your code, reuse or extend it in their own examples and applications.

+### Use standard data formats and communication protocols

+Using standard data exchange, input and output formats and communication protocols helps create interoperable software that can more readily integrate with other tools into more complex pipelines - increasing its interoperability and reusability.

 ### Test your software

 Implement tests to validate code functionality, ensure result accuracy, and maintain result consistency over time when updating the code.